zchee/golang-wiki/MinimumRequirements.md

 ### mips64le (little endian)

 MIPS III or higher in little endian mode.
-Builders are using Loongson 3A3000.
+However the builder are using Loongson 3A4000.

 ### s390x